 Under SEC rules, a stockholder who intends to present a proposal, including the nomination of directors, at the Company's 2012 annual meeting of stockholders and who wishes to have the proposal included in the proxy statement for that meeting must submit the proposal to the Company's corporate secretary.
-The proposal must be received no later than [●], 2012 and must otherwise comply with applicable SEC rules for inclusion in the Company's 2012 proxy statement.
+The proposal must be received no later than 5:00 p.m.
+Central Time on March 20, 2012, which is 120 calendar days prior to the anniversary of this year's mailing date, and must otherwise comply with applicable SEC rules for inclusion in the Company's 2012 proxy statement.